joinpursuit/9-1-bird-sanctuary-project/README.md

 This challenge is designed to assess the React skills you have gained so far.

-You will be graded based on the number of completed functioning User Stories (see below).
+You will be graded based on the number of completed, functioning User Stories (see below).

 **You will not be graded on CSS.
 It is not required in this project**